-Note: If the sensor orientation is left sensor or right sensor then the analog mode selection value of 3 - 6 will have no effect.
-The analog output would always correspond to the respective orientation.
+analog output would always correspond to the respective orientation.
 Note: The analog mode 2 has the highest priority followed by mode 1.
 If any one of the sensors have these bits enabled then the analog output will always provide the high or low output based on the priority.
 Always disable one sensor while selecting the output for the other sensor.
-6 0/1 Find sensor O: Disable find sensor operation1: Enable find sensor operation by resetting the orientation and allowing the sensor to detect the web orientation.Note: This bit is momentary when set to one.
+6 0/1 Find sensor O: Disable find sensor operation 1: Enable find sensor operation by resetting the orientation and allowing the sensor to detect the web orientation.
+Note: This bit is momentary when set to one.
 Every time the find sensor operation needs to be enabled the bit needs to be cleared to zero before setting it to one.
 7 0/1 Disable Auto Switch O: Enable the auto switch functionality for sensor orientation.
 Find sensor will work only when this is cleared to zero.
 1: Disable auto switch functionality so that the sensor orientation can be forced remotely.
-This bit must be set to one before bit 0 and bit 1 can be changed.
+This bit must be set to one before bit O and bit 1 can be changed.
 8-15 0-255 Minimum contrast Minimum contrast: Minimum contrast required to accept an edge in contrast mode Default value is 50.